 The pharmaceutical and biotechnology industry is intensely competitive and subject to rapid and significant technological change.
-Many of the drugs that we are attempting to discover or develop will be competing with existing therapies.
+Many of the drugs that we are attempting to discover or develop will be competing with existing therapies or new therapies that may be approved.
 In addition, we are aware of several pharmaceutical and biotechnology companies actively engaged in research and development of antibody-based products that have commenced clinical trials with, or have successfully commercialized, antibody products.
 Some or all of these companies may have greater financial resources, larger technical staffs, and larger research budgets than we have, as well as greater experience in developing products and running clinical trials.
 We expect to continue to experience significant and increasing levels of competition in the future.
 In addition, there may be other companies which are currently developing competitive technologies and products or which may in the future develop technologies and products that are comparable or superior to our technologies and products.

-Bavituximab is currently in clinical trials for the treatment of advanced solid tumors, including NSCLC and pancreatic cancer.
-Although we are not aware of any other monoclonal antibodies in clinical development targeting PS as a potential therapy for advanced solid tumors, there are a number of possible competitors with approved or developmental targeted agents used alone or in combination with standard chemotherapy for the treatment of cancer, including but not limited to, Avastin[®] (bevacizumab) by Roche/Genentech, Gleevec[®] (imatinib) by Novartis, Tarceva[®] (erlotinib) by OSI Pharmaceuticals, Inc. and Roche/Genentech, Erbitux[®] (Cetuximab) by Eli Lilly and Company and Bristol-Myers Squibb Company, Rituxan[®] (rituximab) and Herceptin[®] (trastuzumab) by Roche/Genentech, Vectibix[®] (panitumumab) by Amgen, afatinib by Boehringer Ingelheim, Xalkori[®] (crizotinib) by Pfizer, iniparib by Sanofi-Aventis and Bipar Sciences, ARQ-197 by ArQule and Daiichi Sankyo, ganetespib by Synta Pharmaceuticals, and Yervoy[®] (ipilimumab) by Bristol-Myers Squibb Company.
-Additional possible competitors also exist with approved or developmental immunotherapies including but not limited to Provenge[®] (sipuleucel-T) and other Active Cellular Immunotherapy candidates by Dendreon, Emepepimut-S by Biomira and EMD Serono, and Astuprotimut-r by GlaxoSmithKline.
-There are a significant number of companies developing cancer therapeutics using a variety of targeted and non-targeted approaches.
+Bavituximab is currently in clinical trials for the treatment of non-small cell lung cancer (NSCLC) and other solid tumors.
+Although we are not aware of any other products in clinical development targeting PS as a potential therapy for advanced solid tumors, there are a number of possible competitors with approved or developmental targeted agents used in combination with standard chemotherapy for the treatment of cancer, including but not limited to, Avastin®, Rituxan® and Herceptin® by Roche/Genentech, Inc., Gleevec® by Novartis, Tarceva® by OSI Pharmaceuticals, Inc. and Roche/Genentech, Inc., Erbitux® by Eli Lilly and Company/ImClone Systems Incorporated and Bristol-Myers Squibb Company, Vectibix® by Amgen.
+Specifically for NSCLC, there are experimental compounds including but not limited to afatinib by Boehringer Ingelheim, crizotinib by Pfizer, ARQ-197 by ArQule and Daiichi Sankyo, and iniparib by Sanofi-Aventis, Stimuvax® by Merck Serono and Oncothyreon, and astuprotimut-r by GlaxoSmithKline in late stage development that are possible competitors to bavituximab.
+Other experimental compounds in development that are possible competitors to bavituximab include, but are not limited to therapeutics designated as angiogenesis inhibitors, EGFR inhibitors, c-Met receptor inhibitors, IGFR inhibitors, HSP inhibitors, and apoptosis inducers.
 A direct comparison of these potential competitors will not be possible until bavituximab advances to later-stage clinical trials.

-In addition, we are evaluating bavituximab in combination with ribavirin as a potential replacement for the pegylated interferon alpha component for the current standard of care for HCV.
-We are aware of no other products in clinical development targeting PS as a potential therapy for HCV.
-There are a number of companies that have products approved and on the market for the treatment of HCV, including but not limited to: Peg-Intron® (pegylated interferon-alpha-2b), Rebetol® (ribavirin), which are marketed by Merck, and Pegasys® (pegylated interferon-alpha-2a) and Copegus® (ribavirin USP), which are marketed by Roche, INCIVEKTM (telaprevir) by Vertex, Victrelis® (boceprevir) by Merck, and Infergen® (interferon alfacon-1) marketed by Three Rivers Pharmaceuticals, LLC.
-Currently, the cornerstone of HCV therapy remains pegylated interferon alpha with ribavirin and recently approved telaprevir or boceprevir are being added to this regimen.
-Pegylated interferon alpha is generally associated with considerable toxicity, including flu-like symptoms, hematologic changes and central nervous system side effects including depression, and it is not uncommon for patients to discontinue therapy because they are unable to tolerate the side effects.
+In addition, we are evaluating bavituximab for the treatment of HCV.
+We are aware of no other products in development targeting PS as a potential therapy for HCV.
+There are a number of companies that have products approved and on the market for the treatment of HCV, including but not limited to: Peg-Intron® (pegylated interferon-alpha-2b), Rebetol® (ribavirin), which are marketed by Merck & Co., Inc./Schering-Plough Corporation, Pegasys® (pegylated interferon-alpha-2a) and Copegus® (ribavirin USP), which are marketed by Roche Pharmaceuticals, and Infergen® (interferon alfacon-1) marketed by Kadmon Pharmaceuticals, LLC.
+First-line treatment for HCV has changed little since interferon alpha was first introduced in 1991.
+The current standard of care for HCV includes a combination of pegylated interferon alpha with ribavirin.
+This combination therapy is generally associated with considerable toxicity including flu-like symptoms, hematologic changes and central nervous system side effects including depression.
+It is not uncommon for patients to discontinue interferon therapy because they are unable to tolerate the side effects of the treatment.